VeeeCodes/UNIUN/README.md

   Monitoring: Graphana, Prometheus

 # Copilot Instructions
-  Write end to end enterprise grade code for this application using the requirements and techstack mentioned above.
+  Write end to end enterprise grade, clean, reusable, expandable, fully scalable code for this application using the requirements and techstack mentioned above.
-  Make it a end to end solution github repository, so that I can directly paste in github and run the code.